jasonnicholson/GetReferences/README.md

 If you call GetReferences.exe with no arguments, then the syntax usage displays.

 #Known Issues:
 -Sometimes the document manager does not return the references of a drawing even though they exist.
 This is a problem with the SolidWorks Document Manger and not the code of GetReferences.
 The break down occurs when the Document Manager call SwDMDocument13::GetAllExternalReferences4 returns an empty string array but its not "null."
 Even trying to access the zeroth element of the string array returns a "out of bounds error."
 My hunch is the SolidWorks file is damaged.
 Note that in 26,000 test files, only three returned this error.
 This error will return the following: "Object reference not set to an instance of an object.   at GetReferences.Program.GetDrawingReferences(SwDMDocument dmDoc)    at GetReferences.Program.Main(String[] args) File is internally damaged, .Net error occurred, or GetReferences.exe has a Bug."
-NOte that this error will occur for files that do not have references but the string array returned by SwDMDocument13::GetAllExternalReferences4 is not "null."
+Note that this error will occur for files that do not have references but the string array returned by SwDMDocument13::GetAllExternalReferences4 is not "null."

--It will not return External References for parts with In-Context References.
-The proble is with SwDMDocument15.GetExternalFeatureReferences.
-SwDMDocument13.GetAllExternalReferences4 returns the correct list of external references but it does not return the path for those references.
-It just returns the filename.
-The lesser of the two evils seems to be SwDMDocument15.GetExternalFeatureReferences.
-If you have suggestions on how to fix this, please contact me.